Focus on ways to relax and regulate body

 FIRST Coordinated Specialty Care for First Episode Psychosis programs are available throughout Ohio and are committed providing to the best treatment services for individuals experiencing an initial episode of psychotic illness and their families as early in the course of the illness as possible.

-Other Therapy Resources:
+Other Therapy Resources

 AMTA offers a search tool of their online directory to find a music therapist in your area.